Motor vehicles are an essential part of our day-to-day lives and are of high-value.

 What We Are Doing |

-Our Service (HRPS) is committed to addressing auto theft, and is devoting considerable resources to a multi-pronged approach, which includes response, education, partnerships and social development to combat it at home and beyond.
+Our Service (HRPS) is committed to combatting auto theft at home and beyond.
+To do so, we are devoting considerable resources to a multi-pronged approach, which includes response, education, partnerships, and social development.

 By The Numbers |

-Figures released in our Service’s 2022 Annual Report revealed that in the past year alone, more than 1,100 vehicles were stolen - up from around 850 the year prior.
+Figures released in our Service’s 2023 Annual Report revealed that in the past year alone, more than 1,700 vehicles were stolen, an increase of more than 30% from 2022:

 |